 eToro is a popular social trading platform established in 2017.
 The platform is considered to be among the safest because arms are regulated by top-tier financial authorities.

 eToro offers the user an opportunity to interact with each other as they would with any other social networking sites like Facebook or Twitter.

 The news feeds are an essential tool that users can keep an eye to manually copy a trader they trust the most on the platform.

-The platform offers multiple investment products including Stocks & ETFs, Cryptocurrency where you can buy, sell and store Bitcoin and other leading cryptos with ease, and CDFs for long-term and short-term investors.
+The platform offers multiple investment products including Stocks, Cryptocurrency where you can buy, sell and store Bitcoin and other leading cryptos with ease, and CDFs for long-term and short-term investors.

 On the flip side, the users must deal with high forex fees, apart from the time it takes to withdrawing money which is fairly slow among social trading platforms.

 eToro USA LLC does not offer CFDs, only real Cryptocurrencies are available for US users.